Matadi Bridge: Construction

 Matadi Bridge was completed in 1983 by a consortium of Japanese companies, led by Ishikawajima-Harima Heavy Industries.
 It has a main span of 520 m and crosses the Congo River.

 Matadi Bridge was built with 14,000 tons of steel.
 The bridge is designed in a way to emphasize that the towers are made up of bar members, with each tower being a single rigid frame.
-25 million of the bridge was paid for by the Japanese government at the request of the erstwhile President Mobutu, at a cost of 34.5 billion Japanese yen.
+34.5 billion Japanese yen was paid for by the Japanese government at the request of the erstwhile President Mobutu.

 In the 1990s, political instability and conflict in the DRC jeopardized the bridge’s maintenance.
 Despite the withdrawal of Japanese support, Congolese engineers, notably André Madiata, Ndele Buba and Kalombo Mukeba Josef, maintained the structure using technical documentation left by their Japanese counterparts.

 Japan renewed its cooperation in 2012, launching a project to improve the bridge’s management.
 A visit by Tatsumi Masaaki confirmed the bridge remained in excellent condition, attributed to the dedication of local engineers and the symbolic importance of the structure.